kimhandole/dino-forest/README.md

 * JavaScript

 ## Features and Implementation
-No additional library (ex: jQuery) were used, only native JavaScript DOM manipulation and HTML 5 canvas
+No additional library (ex: jQuery) were used, only native JavaScript DOM manipulation and HTML 5 canvas.

 ### Parallax Background
 ![Background Layers](background-layers.png)
 ![Background](background.png)

 ### Retry Transition Animation
+Game re-starts from the position where the game was over.

 ### Dino Character
 Four colors of dino characters are randomly generated.